 Ms. Mulhearn earned a bachelor’s degree in education from John Carroll University and a master's degree in school leadership from Concordia University.
 She previously served as president of South Suburban Reading Council and is a member of It’s A Service Thing, a group dedicated to providing volunteer service hours and financial support to organizations in need.

 A resident of Chicago Heights, Christopher J. Baikauskas was elected to the Board of Trustees in April 2017.
 Mr. Baikauskas previously was appointed to the Board in August 2015, to fill the remaining term of a board member who had resigned.
-He is the REACH Director for Chicago Heights School District 170, where he serves as a school administrator of an alternative school that serves at-risk students.
-Mr. Baikauskas has worked in his professional career as a special education teacher and dean of students.
-Mr. Baikauskas currently serves as the chairman of the Chicago Heights Board of Police and Fire.
+He is the Principal of Jefferson School in Chicago Heights School District 170.
+Mr. Baikauskas has worked in his professional career as a Special Education Teacher, Dean of Students, and REACH Director.
+Mr. Baikauskas currently serves as the Chairman of the Chicago Heights Board of Police and Fire.

 Mr. Baikauskas is an alumnus of Prairie State College, with an associate degree in general studies.
 He also has a bachelor's degree in marketing from the University of Illinois at Chicago and a master's degree in school leadership - principal preparation from Concordia University Chicago.
 He also completed a graduate level teacher preparation program in Special Education at National Louis University and earned his Director of Special Education endorsement from the University of St. Francis.
 He is a former 4th Ward park commissioner on the Chicago Heights Park District Board of Commissioners, a member of the Illinois Principals Association, and a member of the Illinois Association of School Administrators.